 But around that time the Voice within me that had been silenced for years spoke again.
 ‘Ann.
 Be a writer.
 Medicine is not the path for you.’
 It urged me day after day to examine who I really am.
 Filled with apprehension, I dipped my toes back into the literary word.
 I started working on a non-fiction book, a project that helped me understand people better and rediscover myself.

-The joy I found in writing was life-saving.
-It rebuilt my sense of self and restored my will to live.
+Writing rebuilt my sense of self and restored my will to live.
 So, in 2018, after five years of training and three years of practice, I gave up being a physician to become a full-time writer.

 When I switched careers, however, it felt like I had entered a new realm.
 It took me a while to regain my bearings.
 I was writing a lot, but I didn’t know where to send in my work or how to make a living from it.
 I ate through my savings while desperately trying to keep my morale up.